asifvora/aws-solutions-architect-associate-notes/README.md

   - Can only be done from the CLI (Not AWS console)
   - You can merge multiple, Single AZ, Autoscalling group into a singe, One Multi-AZ auto scalling group

+## AWS Fundamentals: RDS + Aurora + ElastiCache

+1. ### Amazon RDS Overview

+- RDS stands for Relational Database Service
+- It’s a managed DB service for DB use SQL as a query language.
+- It allows you to create databases in the cloud that are managed by AWS

+  - Postgres
+  - MySQL
+  - MariaDB
+  - Oracle
+  - Microsoft SQL Server
+  - Aurora (AWS Proprietary database)

+- Advantage over using RDS versus deploying DB on EC2

+  - RDS is a managed service:
+    - Automated provisioning, OS patching
+    - Continuous backups and restore to specific timestamp (Point in Time Restore)!
+    - Monitoring dashboards
+    - Read replicas for improved read performance
+    - Multi AZ setup for DR (Disaster Recovery)
+    - Maintenance windows for upgrades
+    - Scaling capability (vertical and horizontal)
+    - Storage backed by EBS (gp2 or io1)
+  - BUT you can’t SSH into your instances

+- RDS – Storage Auto Scaling
+  - Helps you increase storage on your RDS DB instance dynamically
+  - When RDS detects you are running out of free database storage, it scales automatically
+  - Avoid manually scaling your database storage
+  - You have to set Maximum Storage Threshold (maximum limit for DB storage)
+  - Automatically modify storage if:
+    - Free storage is less than 10% of allocated storage
+    - Low-storage lasts at least 5 minutes
+    - 6 hours have passed since last modification
+  - Useful for applications with unpredictable workloads
+  - Supports all RDS database engines (MariaDB, MySQL, PostgreSQL, SQL Server, Oracle)

 ======================================================================================================================================

 # 🛡️ License